 He went undrafted in the 2013 and spent time with the Jacksonville Jaguars, Tampa Bay Buccaneers and Miami Dolphins in the NFL and the BC Lions of the CFL.

-Jordan Rodgers was a contestant on “The Bachelorette” season starring Joelle Fletcher in 2016.
-The two hit it off well, and JoJo was getting ready to go with Jordan to California for the hometown dates portion of the TV show.
+Jordan Rodgers was a contestant on Joelle Fletcher’s season of “The Bachelorette” in 2016.
+The two hit it off well, and JoJo was getting ready to go with Jordan to California for the hometown dates portion of the reality show.

 Right before the trip, Jordan told JoJo who would be there.
-It was everyone but Aaron Rodgers, the middle child and his famous NFL brother.
+It was everyone but Aaron Rodgers, the middle brother and famous NFL quarterback.
 He admitted they didn?t have much of a relationship and weren?t exactly on speaking terms.

-Their wedding was postponed due to the coronavirus pandemic and COVID-19 outbreak, but they still plan to get married in 2021.
+Their wedding was postponed due to the coronavirus pandemic and COVID-19 outbreak, and again in 2021, but they still plan to tie the knot.

 The Rodgers Family Feud

 After the Paradise, California, wildfires in 2018, Aaron donated $1 million toward community relief and recovery efforts.
-It was well-received on social media, but not necessarily to Jordan, who wrote a scathing message on his Twitter account, @jrodgers11.
+It was well-received on social media, but not necessarily to Jordan, who wrote a scathing message on his Twitter account.

-Whether or not they are included in the rift, the entire family is involved and these kinds of things on social media are likely only a small glimpse into the situation.
+Whether or not they are included in the rift, the entire family is involved and these kinds of things on social media are likely only a small glimpse into the family estrangement.

 Jordan Rodgers was hired by ESPN in July 2016 to be a college football analyst on the SEC Network.
 He was in the SEC Saturday Night booth the following season and his role has expanded over the years.

-The 31-year-old Rodgers will have a “Kirk-Herbstreit-type position” on SEC Network, according to The Post.
+The now-32-year-old Rodgers has ?Kirk-Herbstreit-type position? on SEC Network, according to The New York Post.
 Herbstreit, of course, is a big part of ESPN?s College GameDay each Saturday in the fall.

 SEC football is now his career focus.
-Breaking down touchdowns of Alabama, Auburn, Florida, LSU, Georgia, Tennessee during NCAA games will be his specialty.
+Breaking down touchdowns of Alabama, Auburn, Florida, LSU, Georgia, Tennessee during NCAA games are his specialty.